Online Bachelor of Arts in Sociology (BA)

 Program Overview

-Students in the online Bachelor of Arts with a major in Sociology program develop an understanding of everyday social behavior and the structural factors that contribute to social injustices.
-In class and in the field, students acquire the intellectual tools to identify and critically analyze social phenomena and trends and the methodological tools to conduct rigorous research.
+Students in the online Bachelor of Arts program with a major in Sociology develop an understanding of everyday social behavior and the structural factors that contribute to social injustices.
+In class and the field, students acquire the intellectual tools to identify and critically analyze social phenomena and trends and the methodological tools to conduct rigorous research.

-Why Choose a Degree in Sociology?
+Why Choose Sociology?

 Featured Courses